aknackiron/testdroid-documentation/testdroid-faq/index.md

 Each device is put through a clean up phase after each test run.
 Regardless of all these efforts some files or data may stay hidden somewhere on the device in the Public Cloud.
 For a truly private environment we recommend a Private or Enterprise Cloud installation.

-###  What are the requirements for signing my iOS applications to use on Testdroid's iOS devices?
+###  What are the requirements for signing my iOS applications to use on Bitbar Testing's iOS devices?

 The app needs to be an ad-hoc distribution developer debug build.
 You can find more information [here](http://docs.testdroid.com/how-tos/ipa-requirements/ ).

-###  How do you support Testdroid devices communicating with servers behind our firewall?
+###  How do you support Bitbar Testing devices communicating with servers behind our firewall?

 For Public cloud the only way is for the customer servers to whitelist our public IPs to allow connections from our devices.
 For Private Cloud we can implement a VPN or proxy connection.
 In Enterprise Cloud the customer has complete freedom on implementing the networking as the cloud is in their own premises.

-###  Do you support turning off and on Wifi on Testdroid devices?
+###  Do you support turning off and on Wifi on Bitbar Testing devices?

 This is not supported in Public Cloud.
 There is support for this in Private and Enterprise environments.